Use this guide to discover useful resources for conducting research in your subject area.

 A full-text collection of all Association for Computing Machinery (ACM) publications, including journals, magazines, books, newsletters, and proceedings since 1954.

-A research methods tool created to help researchers, faculty and students with their research projects.
+A research methods resource created to help researchers, faculty and students with their research projects.
+Includes books, case studies, datasets, videos, and tools like the 'Methods Map' to support all stages of the research process.
 The University has access to the Core Collection and Sage Research Methods Cases.